 Split Yellow Pea (Pisum sativum)

-- Split Yellow Peas (Pisum sativum) is a cool-season crop grown for its mature dried edible seeds, which can be marketed whole or split or ground into flour.
+- The field pea (Pisum sativum) is a cool-season crop grown for its mature dried edible seeds, which can be marketed whole or split or ground into flour.

-- The mature yellow peas are dried and husked (or dehulled) and split in half.
-The yellow split peas are about 1/4 of an inch wide and yellow in colour.
+- The whole peas are husked (or dehulled) and split in half.
+The split peas can be green or yellow in colour and are about ¼ of an inch wide.

 - Split yellow peas have a mild, earthy flavour and soft texture.
 Since the mature seeds are rich in protein they can be cooked as a vegetable or added to soups and stews

-- Canada is the world’s largest producer and exporter of yellow and green split field peas (Pulse Canada)
+- Canada is the world’s largest producer and exporter of yellow and green split field peas.

 - Both Split Yellow and Split Green Peas are used to make soup.
 The split green pea is used to make the famous Dutch Pea Soup called Erwtensoep (also called Snert).